Heathrow Terminal 5: Ground transport

 The transport network around the airport has been extended to cope with the increase in passenger numbers.
-This has involved widening of the M25 motorway and the construction of new branches of both the Heathrow Express and the London Underground Piccadilly line.
+This has involved widening of the M25 motorway, the construction of new branches of both the Heathrow Express and the London Underground Piccadilly line, and connection to the Elizabeth line, opened in 2022.

 Railway links

-Terminal 5 is served by Heathrow Terminal 5 station, which is located beneath the main terminal building, and serves both the London Underground and Heathrow Express rail connections to the terminal.
-The railway station also has two additional, currently unused, platforms for use by a possible westward railway connection.
+The London Underground, Elizabeth line, and Heathrow Express all provide rail connections to Terminal 5, all using Heathrow Terminal 5 station, beneath the main terminal building.
+The railway station also has two additional platforms for use by a proposed westward railway connection (proposal suspended pending finance).

-Heathrow Express provides an express service to Paddington station in central London, stopping only at Heathrow Central station.
+Heathrow Express provides an express service to Paddington station in central London, stopping only at Heathrow stations (T5, and T2/T3).
 Trains run every 15 minutes and the journey time to Paddington is 21 minutes.
 Premium fares are charged for the service to Paddington.
 However no fares are charged for the journey to Heathrow Central, which provides access to Terminals 2 & 3, to the Heathrow Airport Central bus station, and to the Elizabeth line semi-fast rail service to Paddington.
-Terminal 4 can be reached by changing trains to the Heathrow Express Shuttle service at Heathrow Central, which is also fare-free for this journey.
+Terminal 4 can be reached by changing trains to the free-of-charge Heathrow Express Shuttle service at Heathrow Central.

+Heathrow Terminal 5 is served by the newer Elizabeth line (since 2022), connecting to central London with a few stops faster than the Piccadilly line, and to destinations beyond London to the west and to the east.
+Fares are lower than the Heathrow Express, although a supplement to the standard Underground fare is charged.

-The Piccadilly line of the London Underground provides a slower, but considerably cheaper, stopping service to central London, with a journey time of between 45 minutes and one hour depending on exact destination.
-Trains run every 10 minutes, and provide service to many stations en route to and within central London, with interchange available to the rest of the London Underground network.
-The Piccadilly line is integrated into the Transport for London fare system.
+The Piccadilly line of the London Underground provides a slower service every ten minutes through central London to Cockfosters, stopping at many stations and with connections to the whole London Underground network.
+Journey time to central London is about an hour, depending on destination.
+The Piccadilly line is integrated into the Transport for London fare system, with lower fares than other rail options.

-Terminal 5 is also served by RailAir express buses, which link the terminal's bus station (see below) with Reading station, for rail services to the west, and Woking station, for rail services to the south.
+Terminal 5 is also served by RailAir express buses, which link the terminal's bus station (see below) with Reading station for rail services to the west, and Woking station for services to the south.